ChloroProject-2023/mobile-app/README.md

 # mobile-app
-Android app using Kotlin and XML
+Kotlin Android app for manage and inference of machine learning models